When Is a Trucking Company Liable for an Accident?

 Truck accidents are serious, no matter who is at fault.
 They can lead to devastating injuries.
 But they’re also really complex cases, because even if it seems like a truck driver is solely to blame, the trucking company likely bears some liability, too.
 And believe us when we say that the lawyers for the trucking company’s insurance carrier know every trick there is to avoid paying out a claim.

 You’re going to want help.
-Carmody and Ging, Attorneys at Law has fought for the peoples’ rights in Pittsburgh and throughout Allegheny County for 30 years.
+Carmody and Ging, Injury & Accident Lawyers has fought for the peoples’ rights in Pittsburgh and throughout Allegheny County for 30 years.
 Contact us or call us today to get a free evaluation of your personal injury case.
 Our Pittsburgh truck accident lawyers are ready to help you get the compensation you deserve.